 As a consequence, we will only consider this tell as a reliable way of spotting fake Yeezy Blue Tints on pairs that come with the factory knot.

-The lacing rule for the Yeezy Boost 350 V2 Blue Tint is the following:
+authentic Yeezy Boost 350 V2 Blue Tint is the following:

-The right Yeezy Blue Tint (B37571) sneaker needs to have the right lace underneath.
+right Yeezy Blue Tint (B37571) sneaker needs to have the right lace underneath.
 The

 If the right sneaker has the left lace underneath or the left sneaker has the right lace underneath — this is an indication of a fake.

 The lace that should be under is the one touching the stripe.

 Fake Blue Tints vary with some replicas imitating the authentic pattern about 80%.

 The Yeezy Boost 350 V2 Blue Tint is made from the

 Taking a closer look at the real sneaker you can see there are vertical, grey faded lines that show through on the prime knit material.

 The authentic sneaker features a much thinner sock liner when you compare it to the fake pair.

 real vs fake guides to help you avoid fake resellers.
+9. Toe box